-Britain 1851-1951 study at home on a regular basis.
-Homework will be varied: research, Migration and Empire practice questions, completion of class work, producing presentations, using online materials.
+All pupils are expected to revise and study at home on a regular basis.
+Homework will be varied: research, practice questions, completion of class work, producing presentations, using online materials.

-listory will allow student's progress to Advanced Higher History in S6
+Success in History within Higher History will allow student's progress to Advanced Higher History in S6